pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 	[+] operatingsystem : Windows 11 Pro
 ```

-> The argument `userAccountControl:1.2.840.113556.1.4.803:=524288` in `ADSearch.exe` is the representation for searching unconstrained delegation objects.
+> The argument `userAccountControl:1.2.840.113556.1.4.803:=524288` in `ADSearch.exe` is the representation of searching for unconstrained delegation objects.

 [`SharpView.exe`](https://github.com/tevora-threat/SharpView) is another tool for domain enumeration and it was designed to be a C# port of PowerView.
-Therefore, it has much the same functionality.
+Therefore, it has pretty much the same functionality.
 However, one downside is that it doesn't have the same piping ability as PowerShell.

-This query will also return all computers that are permitted for unconstrained delegation.
+This query will also return all computers that are misconfigured with unconstrained delegation.

 ```
 06/03/2023 15:41:45 [5pider] Demon » dotnet inline-execute /home/havoc/Desktop/Tools/SharpView/SharpView/bin/Debug/SharpView.exe Get-NetComputer -Unconstrained